eliweitzman/EnterpriseTechTool/README.md

 ## Contributing

 ETT is an open-source application, and I'd love to make it open for contribution!
 If you would like to add a feature, or propose an idea to be added to the future, fill out a GitHub issue, and I'll start tinkering with it!
 Every enterprise and user is different, so a one-size-fits-all solution is almost impossible without input!
 Check out our [contributing page](https://github.com/eliweitzman/EnterpriseTechTool/blob/main/.github/CONTRIBUTING.md) to learn more about how to help build ETT for the future!
+Also, be sure to check out the [Code of Conduct](https://github.com/eliweitzman/EnterpriseTechTool/blob/main/.github/CODE_OF_CONDUCT.md) for our moderation practices.

 ## License